 - Neuro-degenerative diseases such as Parkinson’s

 In addition, our team of experts addresses many concerns such as nutrition, sexuality and functional independence.
 A transitional care clinic offers support for patients who have been recently hospitalized.
 We also offer personal or family counseling with social workers, support groups, and consultations with pharmacy staff.

 The Geriatrics Center supports a very active community program for older adults offering opportunities for intellectual and social enrichment.

-The University of Michigan and St. Joseph Mercy Ann Arbor offer Acute Care for Elders (or ACE), an inpatient service dedicated to providing the best possible care for older adults.
-The unit is at the St. Joseph Mercy Ann Arbor location.
-Patients at the ACE unit are cared for by geriatricians and staff from both U-M and St. Joe’s, led by a U-M medical director.
-Learn more about the ACE unit.
+The University of Michigan and St. Joseph Mercy Ann Arbor offer specialized care for older patients on the 10 East Medicine Unit at St. Joseph Mercy Ann Arbor, a collaboration between our two hospitals.
+Patients at the 10 East Medicine Unit are cared for by geriatricians and hospitalists from both U-M and St. Joe’s.
+Learn more about the unit.

 Make an Appointment